 A person who is born with both male and female genitalia.
 The term “Hermaphrodite” is an out-of-date term for Intersex, but is now only used in reference to animals or plants.

-A person who doesn’t feel attraction sexually, even though most desire emotionally intimate relationships.
+A person who doesn’t feel attraction sexually.
+This doesn’t mean someone who is asexual can’t desire an emotionally intimate relationship with someone.
 This is not the same as celibacy; in celibacy you choose to withhold from sex for religious reasons.
-Here are just a few common terms to explore:
+Here are a few common terms which branch from asexuality (but not exclusively associated):

-- Biromantic people are romantically interested in both biological genders i.e. bisexual.
+- Biromantic people are romantically interested to people of multiple genders

-- Demisexual people only experience sexual attraction after making a strong emotional connection.
+- Demisexual/Grey-A people only experience sexual attraction after making a strong emotional connection.

 A person (typically heterosexual/straight) who supports the causes of the LGBT+.
 This should apply to everyone in the world who don’t identify as queer, but there’s still a long way to go for the LGBT+ community settling in the world.